CYP0630/CYP0630.github.io/_pages/includes/others.md

 # 🎙️Invited Talks
 * 2025.07: SIAM Conference on Financial Mathematics and Engineering (FM25)
-* 2026.03: Wolfe Research AI in Finance Conference
+* 2025.03: Wolfe Research AI in Finance Conference
 * 2024.11: The Fifth ACM International Conference on AI in Finance

-# 🧑‍🎨 Professional Service
+# 🧑‍🎨Professional Service
 - Organizers @ SIAM FM25 Microsymposium on Advances and Applications of LLMs in Finance
 - Session Chair @ 5th ACM International Conference on AI in Finance
 - Workshop/Challenge Organizer: